axtonprice/ptero-paper-updater/README.md

 1. Set the container memory as the first argument (`$1`), and the Minecraft version as the second argument (`$2`).
 2. The script will automatically adjust the memory allocation and start the server with optimized settings.

+> [!TIP
+> If you are receiving permission errors when the server attempts to read `start.sh`, please note that you may have to update the script's file permissions manually.

 #### Example

 ```bash